ArtikusHG/Zen/README.md

 ## How to get it

-Search the paclage in cydia (it's in the modmyi default repo).
+Search the package in cydia (it's in the modmyi default repo), or compile the source with theos.

 ## Changes I (ArtikusHG) made